Anonymous-CodeZ/User-Authentication-With-Security-Logs-Streamlit-WebApp/README.md

 *****

 ### **Features**
-_ **User Registration**: Allows new users to create an account by providing a username, email, and password.
+-**User Registration**: Allows new users to create an account by providing a username, email, and password.
-_ **Login System**: Supports user authentication to verify identity and grant access to secured areas.
+- **Login System**: Supports user authentication to verify identity and grant access to secured areas.
-_ **Password Recovery**: Includes a mechanism for users to recover and reset their passwords in case they forget them.
+- **Password Recovery**: Includes a mechanism for users to recover and reset their passwords in case they forget them.
-_ **Security Logging**: Logs all security-related events, including user logins, logouts, and password changes, providing an audit trail for compliance and security monitoring.
+- **Security Logging**: Logs all security-related events, including user logins, logouts, and password changes, providing an audit trail for compliance and security monitoring.
 Password Reset: Users can change their passwords through a secure interface.

 *****

 ### **Technology Stack**
-_ **Python**: The core programming language used for backend development.
+- **Python**: The core programming language used for backend development.
-_ **Streamlit**: A Python library for creating and sharing beautiful, custom web apps for machine learning and data science.
+- **Streamlit**: A Python library for creating and sharing beautiful, custom web apps for machine learning and data science.
-_ **SQLite**: A C-language library that implements a small, fast, self-contained, high-reliability, full-featured SQL database engine.
+- **SQLite**: A C-language library that implements a small, fast, self-contained, high-reliability, full-featured SQL database engine.
-_ **Hashlib**: For secure hashing of passwords using SHA-256.
+- **Hashlib**: For secure hashing of passwords using SHA-256.

 *****